-- 1 HAS BEEN NO INCREASE IN THE LEVEL OF (LIST POLLUTANT(S)) IN THE - 2 WASTEWATERS DUE TO THE ACTIVITIES AT THE FACILITY SINCE FILING OF THE LAST - 3 PERIODIC COMPLIANCE REPORT. - 4 (E) If the authorized representative is no longer accurate because a different individual or position - 5 has responsibility for the overall operation of the facility, or overall responsibility for - 6 environmental matters for the company, a new authorization satisfying the requirements of - 7 subsection (B) of this section must be submitted to the city prior to or together with any reports - 8 to be signed by an authorized representative. - 9 (F) INDUSTRIAL WASTE SURVEYS OR QUESTIONNAIRES REQUIRED TO BE - 10 SUBMITTED TO THE CITY BY AN INDUSTRIAL USER SHALL INCLUDE THE - 11 FOLLOWING STATEMENT AND SIGNATORY REQUIREMENTS.
-THE - 12 REPRESENTATIVE SIGNING ANY INDUSTRIAL WASTE SURVEY OR - 13 QUESTIONNAIRE MUST SIGN THE FOLLOWING CERTIFICATION STATEMENT.
-"I - 14 HAVE PERSONALLY EXAMINED AND AM FAMILIAR WITH THE INFORMATION - 15 SUBMITTED IN THIS DOCUMENT AND ATTACHMENTS.
-BASED UPON MY INQUIRY OF - 16 THOSE INDIVIDUALS IMMEDIATELY RESPONSIBLE FOR OBTAINING THE - 17 INFORMATION REPORTED HEREIN, I BELIEVE THAT THE SUBMITTED INFORMATION - 18 IS TRUE, ACCURATE AND COMPLETE.
-I AM AWARE THAT THERE ARE SIGNIFICANT - 19 PENALTIES FOR SUBMITTING FALSE INFORMATION."
-INDUSTRIAL WASTE - 20 SURVEYS OR QUESTIONNAIRES SHALL BE SUBMITTED TO THE CITY, IN - 21 ELECTRONIC OR HARD COPY FORMAT, WITHIN THIRTY (30) DAYS OF RECEIPT. - 22 7.
-Compliance Schedules: Should any schedule of compliance be established in accordance with - 23 the requirements of this chapter, the following conditions shall apply to such schedule: - 24 (a) The schedule shall contain increments of progress in the form of dates for the commencement - and completion of major events leading to the construction and operation of additional - pretreatment required for the user to meet the applicable categorical pretreatment standards (e.g., - 27 hiring an engineer, completing preliminary plans, completing final plans, executing contract for - 28 major components, commencing construction, completing construction, etc.); - 29 (b) No increment referred to above shall exceed nine (9) months; and - 30 (c) Not later than fourteen (14) days following each date in the schedule and the final date for - 31 compliance, the user shall submit a progress report to the city including, at a minimum, whether - or not it complied with the increment of progress to be met on such date and, if not, the date on - which it expects to comply with this increment of progress, the reason for delay, and the steps - being taken by the user to return the construction to the schedule established.
-In no event shall - more than nine (9) months elapse between such progress reports to the city.

-- 1 8.
-Change In Discharge Or Operations: Every significant industrial user shall file a notification to - 2 the city a minimum of fourteen (14) days prior to any planned significant change in operations or - 3 wastewater characteristics.
-A significant change shall be a change equal to or greater than twenty - 4 percent (20%) in the mass of a pollutant or volume of flow discharged to the POTW.
-In addition, - 5 this notification shall include changes to: - 6 (a) Adding or removing processing, manufacturing or other production operations. - 7 (b) New substances used which may be discharged. - 8 (c) Changes in the listed or characteristic hazardous waste for which the user has submitted or is - 9 required to submit information to the city under this chapter and 40 CFR part 403.12(p) as - 10 amended.
+- (F) INDUSTRIAL WASTE SURVEYS OR QUESTIONNAIRES REQUIRED TO BE SUBMITTED TO THE CITY BY AN INDUSTRIAL USER SHALL INCLUDE THE FOLLOWING STATEMENT AND SIGNATORY REQUIREMENTS.
+THE REPRESENTATIVE SIGNING ANY INDUSTRIAL WASTE SURVEY OR QUESTIONNAIRE MUST SIGN THE FOLLOWING CERTIFICATION STATEMENT.
+"I HAVE PERSONALLY EXAMINED AND AM FAMILIAR WITH THE INFORMATION SUBMITTED IN THIS DOCUMENT AND ATTACHMENTS.
+BASED UPON MY INQUIRY OF THOSE INDIVIDUALS IMMEDIATELY RESPONSIBLE FOR OBTAINING THE INFORMATION REPORTED HEREIN, I BELIEVE THAT THE SUBMITTED INFORMATION IS TRUE, ACCURATE AND COMPLETE.
+I AM AWARE THAT THERE ARE SIGNIFICANT PENALTIES FOR SUBMITTING FALSE INFORMATION."
+INDUSTRIAL WASTE SURVEYS OR QUESTIONNAIRES SHALL BE SUBMITTED TO THE CITY, IN ELECTRONIC OR HARD COPY FORMAT, WITHIN THIRTY (30) DAYS OF RECEIPT. - 7.
+Compliance Schedules: Should any schedule of compliance be established in accordance with the requirements of this chapter, the following conditions shall apply to such schedule: - (a) The schedule shall contain increments of progress in the form of dates for the commencement and completion of major events leading to the construction and operation of additional pretreatment required for the user to meet the applicable categorical pretreatment standards (e.g., hiring an engineer, completing preliminary plans, completing final plans, executing contract for major components, commencing construction, completing construction, etc.); - (b) No increment referred to above shall exceed nine (9) months; and - (c) Not later than fourteen (14) days following each date in the schedule and the final date for compliance, the user shall submit a progress report to the city including, at a minimum, whether or not it complied with the increment of progress to be met on such date and, if not, the date on which it expects to comply with this increment of progress, the reason for delay, and the steps being taken by the user to return the construction to the schedule established.
+In no event shall more than nine (9) months elapse between such progress reports to the city. - 8.
+Change In Discharge Or Operations: Every significant industrial user shall file a notification to the city a minimum of fourteen (14) days prior to any planned significant change in operations or wastewater characteristics.
+A significant change shall be a change equal to or greater than twenty percent (20%) in the mass of a pollutant or volume of flow discharged to the POTW.
+In addition, this notification shall include changes to: - (a) Adding or removing processing, manufacturing or other production operations. - (b) New substances used which may be discharged. - (c) Changes in the listed or characteristic hazardous waste for which the user has submitted or is required to submit information to the city under this chapter and 40 CFR part 403.12(p) as amended. - 9.

-11 9.
 SPILL PREVENTION AND Control Plans: